 In Japan, the cost of living can vary wildly depending on where you teach abroad.
 If you apply through the JET program, you'll have the same salary no matter where you teach.
-This means you'll save significantly more working on a tiny island than you might living in Tokyo.
+This means you'll save significantly more working on a tiny island than you might while living and working in Tokyo.

-2. Western Amenities and English Language
+2. Homesickness, Amenities, and English Language Prevalence

-3. Visa Requirements
+3. Job Requirements